 'Calender-watches with very visible date' - Helvetia Advert Early 1930s

-Mimo/Girard Perregaux also used this faster changing version of the Helvetia 75A, re-numbered the GP 97, with their own case and dial for their large date watches later in the 1930s and 1940s.
+Mimo/Girard Perregaux also used a version of the Helvetia 75A, re-numbered the GP 97, with their own case and dial for their large date watches later in the 1930s and 1940s.

 Looking closely at the 1932 Solvil/Ditis advert I thought that their large date watch looked very similar to the Helvetia version.
 The picture of the movement in the ad also looked familiar and the fact that they mention it was their new patented shock absorber movement when Helvetia were one of only a few manufacturers to routinely use shock protection at this time prompted me to dig a little deeper.

 The movement in the Solvil/Ditis advert is also the Helvetia 75A but with a different bridge configuration to the 75A used in Helvetia and Mimo/Girard Perregaux versions.
 It looks as if Solvil/Ditis were using the Helvetia case and dial for their watches too.